sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 ---
 ## Package Updates

-Guided Package Installation allows Sparkle to download and install a package, `pkg`, or multi-package, `mpkg`, without user interaction (other than asking for an administrator password).
+Package installation allows Sparkle to update your application by downloading and installing a package, `pkg`, or multi-package, `mpkg` usually without user interaction except for asking for an administrator password.

-### Automatic installation
+### Automatic Archived Installation

-A guided installation occurs when Sparkle finds a `*.pkg` or `*.mpkg` file in the root of the download archive.
-[Older versions](/documentation/upgrading/) of Sparkle required the filename to be `*.sparkle_guided.pkg`, so you may want to keep that name until majority if your users updates to app with Sparkle 1.16 or later.
+An automatic archived installation occurs when Sparkle finds a `*.pkg` or `*.mpkg` file in the root of the download archive.
+[Older versions](/documentation/upgrading/) of Sparkle required the filename to be `*.sparkle_guided.pkg` to perform an automatic installation, so you may want to keep that name until majority of your users update to your application with Sparkle 1.16 or later.

-The installer package is installed using macOS's built-in command line installer, `/usr/sbin/installer`.
-No installation interface is shown to the user.
+**Note**: For Sparkle 2.0 (Beta), you must add `sparkle:installationType="package"` to your appcast item for updating automatic packages that are archived.

-A guided installation can be started by applications other than the application being replaced.
-This is particularly useful where helper applications or agents are used.
+### Automatic Bare Installation

-**Note**: For Sparkle 2.0 (Beta), you must add `sparkle:installationType="package"` to your appcast item for updating guided packages.
+Sparkle [1.26 or later](/documentation/upgrading/) supports serving and signing flat `*.pkg` or `*.mpkg` packages directly without having to zip or archive them.
+You will want to keep archiving them however until majority of your users update to your application with a version of Sparkle that supports this.

-### Interactive GUI Installer
+### Interactive Archived UI Installation

 An interactive installation occurs when Sparkle finds a `*.sparkle_interactive.pkg` or `*.sparkle_interactive.mpkg` file in the root of the download archive.

 The package will be installed using macOS's built-in GUI installer.
 The installation will require user to manually click through the steps, so we don't recommend this type of installation.
-This type of installation is also deprecated in Sparkle 2.x and may be removed one day.
+You must also archive your package update to get this behavior.
+This type of installation is deprecated in Sparkle 2 and may be removed one day.

 **Note**: For Sparkle 2.0 (Beta), you must add `sparkle:installationType="interactive-package"` to your appcast item for updating interactive packages.